Delsin-Yu/GDPanelFramework/README.md

 }
 ```

-Different from the regular `UIPanel` type, the `OpenPanel` methods of a `UIPanelArg` accepts an extra argument and passes it to the `_OnPanelOpen(TOpenArg)` panel event method and its async/callback-styled overload has its way for obtaining the return value.
+Different from the regular `UIPanel` type, the `OpenPanel` methods of `UIPanelArg1` and `UIPanelArg2` accept an extra argument and pass it to `_OnPanelOpen(TOpenArg)`. `UIPanelArg2` additionally exposes async/callback overloads for receiving the closing result.

 ```csharp
 // In caller class.